LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 Following the least-privilege principle, the IBM FHIR server itself recommends running as db user, not db administrator.

-#### Using Db2 Auth

-1. On the Db2 Resource, click `Manage`

-2. Click `Open Console`

-3. Click Administration > User Management

-4. Click Add User, and enter the user details with a sufficiently complex password.
-Set the `User Privilege` as `User`.

-5. Save these details for the datasource.xml.

 #### Using IAM apiKey
 The IBM FHIR Server uses an API Key associated with an [IAM Service Id](https://cloud.ibm.com/iam/serviceids).
 The IAM Service Id is mapped to a Db2 user which is granted explicit privileges to the tables and stored procedures.